 Convenience stores are fighting back against shop thieves by investing millions in crime prevention measures in their shops.

 Over the last three years, the percentage of retailers who have been victims of shop theft has fallen from 91% in 2012 to 74% in 2014.
-The cost of shop theft to the convenience sector has also dropped significantly over the last year from £44m to £35m a year.
+The cost of shop theft in the convenience sector has also dropped significantly over the last year from £44m to £35m a year.

 The ACS Crime Survey, released today, reveals that on average, each store has invested over £1700 over the last year in crime prevention measures such as CCTV, product tagging and anti-theft devices.